MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/common-performance-issue-resolutions.md

 When using data from the sources such as Microsoft Dataverse, or SQL Server, you can use a **View** object to ensure joining, filtering, grouping, or sorting occurs at the server-side instead of the client-side.
 This approach reduces client overhead of scripting for such actions.

-If client-heavy operations like JOIN, or Group By happened at client with a data set having 2000 records or more, the objects in heap would be increasing resulting in hitting the ceiling.
+If client-heavy operations like JOIN, or Group By happened at the client-side with a data set having 2000 records or more, the objects in the heap will increase resulting in hitting the ceiling.

 Developer tools for most browsers allow you to profile memory.
 It would visualize heap size, document, nodes, and listeners.